Fearless (Taylor Swift album): Music

 A country pop album, Fearless follows the country styling of Swift's debut album.
 The tracks are characterized by instruments associated with country music such as fiddle, banjo, mandolin, and acoustic guitar, intertwined with dynamic electric guitar and strings in the build-up.
 (Note: As described by such sources as The Boston Globe, The Guardian, and musicOMH) The production is consistent throughout: each song follows a recurring verse–chorus–bridge structure and has a dramatic bridge, a stripped-down final verse, and a dramatic final refrain.

 Music critics debated the album's genre.
 Many considered Fearless more pop than country, citing the pop-friendly musical arrangements (Note: Attributed to such sources as AllMusic and the Chicago Tribune) and the elements of styles of pop, rock, and folk, namely teen pop, pop rock, and soft rock.
 (Note: Attributed to such sources as The Guardian, NPR, and Rolling Stone) According to Hazel Cills of Pitchfork, the country elements are minimal: Swift's "faux-country accent" and "a few bits" of banjo and fiddle scattered throughout.
-In the British newspaper Guardian, Alexis Petridis said the country identifiers are limited to the lyrical references to God and "one-horse towns", and the production is "orthodontically perfect pop-rock" with Swift's melodies evoking "the pitiless efficiency of a Scandinavian pop factory".
+In the British newspaper The Guardian, Alexis Petridis said the country identifiers are limited to the lyrical references to God and "one-horse towns", and the production is "orthodontically perfect pop-rock" with Swift's melodies evoking "the pitiless efficiency of a Scandinavian pop factory".
 Swift, in an interview with The Philadelphia Inquirer, responded to the critical debate: "[Whether] you tell stories about how you live on a farm and cherish your family and God, or whether you tell stories about being in high school and being cheated on, they're stories about your life.
 That's what makes me a country artist."
-Some retrospective reviews deemed Fearless a record steeped in country music.
+Some retrospective reviews deemed Fearless a record steeped in country music; The Daily Telegraphs James Lachno described the sound as "country bubblegum-pop".

 Many of the songs contain a radio–friendly pop production, demonstrated through tracks such as "Fearless", "Fifteen", "Love Story", "You Belong with Me", "Tell Me Why", "The Way I Loved You", and "Change".
 The musicologist James E. Perone commented that the songs contain hints of country, pop, folk, and alternative rock with their instrumental mix.
 "You Belong with Me" has a banjo–led country pop production in the verses and new wave–inspired electric guitars in the buildup, with elements of 1980s new wave rock portrayed by the repeated eighth notes joined by fiddle, mandolin, and guitar.
-"Tell Me Why" opens with country fiddles and incorporates influences of 1990s alternative rock and hip hop in the syncopated drum beats and rock in the guitar instrumentation.
+"Tell Me Why" opens with country fiddles and incorporates influences of 1990s alternative rock and hip-hop in the syncopated drum beats and rock in the guitar instrumentation.
 The dynamic "The Way I Loved You" features distorted electric guitars with textual shifts that recall 1990s grunge.
 The ballads "White Horse" and "You're Not Sorry" also have pop hooks.
 The standard edition's penultimate track, "The Best Day", features a stripped-down country rock production with guitar strums.